The capital of East Anglia has much to offer, including a wealth of historic buildings, fine shopping and modern architecture.

 Relax in a city centre bar or restaurant

-Norwich is up there with the very best historic cities in Britain.
-There are plenty of heritage buildings and streets, that are given a modern twist with a state-of-the-art media centre and its 2 shopping malls.
+Norwich is up there with the very best of the heritage cities in Britain.
+There are plenty of historic buildings and streets, that are given a modern twist with a state-of-the-art media centre and its 2 shopping malls.
 A great place for a weekend city break or day-trip.

 The pictures are absolutely beautiful.
 I spent 3 years at RAF Lakenheath, which consisted of going to Norwich twice a week.
 Its such a beautiful city.
 Some of the pictures I remember though just a vague memory.
 I left me heart there and always wanted to return.
 It was in the early sixties and I used to go to the American Club.
 Thanks for the memories, Dominick, USA.